cvburgess/cvburgess.com/index.md

 **Tools + Tech**: Automate and optimize for happiness

 If you want to see if we click, or if there's something not on the list, no worries!
-Book a [FREE, 30-minute consultation](https://calendly.com/cvburgess-coaching/consultation) and let's chat about your goals and how we can chart a course to them.
+Book a [FREE consultation](https://calendly.com/book-cvburgess/consultation) and let's chat about your goals and how we can chart a course to them.

-{% button "Book a free consultation", "https://calendly.com/cvburgess-coaching/consultation" %}
+{% button "Book a free consultation", "https://calendly.com/book-cvburgess/consultation" %}

 {% endsection %}